E3SM-Project/ekea/docs/source/troubleshooting/index.rst

 * start clock and stop clock of the kernel code
 * MPI rank, OpenMP thread id, and the order of invocation

-This timing information is analyzed by Ekea internally and generates a set of triplets with MPI rank, OpenMP thread id, and the order of invocation that maximally represents the timing characteristics of the original E3SM execution.
+This timing information is analyzed by ekea internally and generates a set of triplets with MPI rank, OpenMP thread id, and the order of invocation that maximally represents the timing characteristics of the original E3SM execution.

 Following list explains causes of failure and corresponding possible fixes if there is not "compile.json" in the directory.